stefcot/les-echos/README.md

 What you need to look at is the `subscriptions` key, it represent the subscriptions that the user currently have active.

 :warning: The app should be working with all these 3 types of profile in mind. :warning:
+:warning: You don't have to implement a complex system to handle that, a single select box or just a constant will do the job. :warning:

 ## Implement a list of newsletters, grouped by site.